lemberg/obd2-swift-lib/README.md

 ## Why do you need it?

+### OBD2?..
+What?
+OBD or On-board diagnostics is a vehicle's self-diagnostic and reporting capability.
+OBD systems give access to the status of the various vehicle subsystems.
+Simply saing, OBD-II is a sort of computer which monitors emissions, mileage, speed, and other useful data.

+> More details you can get [here](https://en.wikipedia.org/wiki/On-board_diagnostics).

+### Ok.
+And what about this?

-This is a library which can communicate with vehicles using OBD2 adapters.
-It can provide you with an opportunity for real-time vehicles diagnostics with several lines of code.
+This is a library which can communicate with vehicles using OBD-II adapters.
+It is providing you with an opportunity for real-time vehicles diagnostics with several lines of code and without nervous.
+You don't need to create a connection with adapter, handle it's behaviour, like reconnection when something went wrong.
+And!
+You don't need to parse bytes response returned from adapter by yourself.

 ## What do you need to do?